 Choose the Right Visitor Type and Subcontractor Company

-Selecting the correct Visitor Type and Subcontractor Company ensures you receive the appropriate orientations and site requirements while helping maintain accurate project records.
+Selecting the correct Visitor Type and Subcontractor Company during the orientation process ensures you receive the appropriate site requirements while helping maintain accurate project records.

 Quick Definition

-Visitor Type tells Breadcrumb what kind of person you are on this jobsite (for example: Employee, Subcontractor, or Visitor).
+Visitor Type tells Breadcrumb what kind of personnel you are on this jobsite (for example: General Contractor Employee, Subcontractor, or Visitor).
+This is selected at the initial orientation process, upon scanning the QR code poster when you arrive on site for the first time.

 Why it matters

-1) You get the right orientation and requirements
+1) You get the right orientation and site requirements

-Many job sites show different steps depending on what you select.
+Many job sites show different steps depending on what visitor type you select.

-- Subcontractors may be asked to complete subcontractor-specific steps (like acknowledging company documents).
+- Subcontractors may be asked to complete subcontractor-specific steps (like acknowledging site specific safety plans submitted by their company).

-- Employees may be asked to complete employee requirements.
+- General Contractor Employees may be asked to complete employee requirements.

 - Visitors may have a simpler sign-in flow.